Your first photo proofing and sales session – Your First Customer Series, Part 9

 • From tasty tidbits to long-form journalism, I do my best with PartTimePhoto.com to share my experiences as a part time professional photographer so you can confidently make your transition from an amateur photographer to a paid professional.
 If you like what you’re reading here, feel free to click on the “Subscribe” link at the top of any page of this web site.

 • What was your best-ever proofing and sales session like?
 How about your worst?
 What tips have you picked up that have helped you better thrill your clients and sell your art?
-Leave a comment below, e-mail me, or call or text me at 830-688-1564.
+Leave a comment below or drop me an e-mail.

 Similar Posts: